-Mutations in the NOTCH3 gene can lead to small vessel disease in humans, including the well-characterized cerebral autosomal dominant arteriopathy with subcortical infarcts and leukoencephalopathy (CADASIL), a condition caused by NOTCH3 mutations altering the number of cysteine residues in the extracellular domain of Notch3.
-Growing evidence indicates that other mutations in NOTCH3, including cysteine-sparing missense mutations, or frameshift and premature stop codons, can lead to small vessel disease phenotypes of variable severity or penetrance.
-There are currently no disease-modifying therapies for small vessel disease, including those associated with NOTCH3 mutations.
+Mutations in the NOTCH3 gene can lead to small-vessel disease in humans, including the well-characterized cerebral autosomal dominant arteriopathy with subcortical infarcts and leukoencephalopathy (CADASIL), a condition caused by NOTCH3 mutations altering the number of cysteine residues in the extracellular domain of Notch3.
+Growing evidence indicates that other types of mutations in NOTCH3, including cysteine-sparing missense mutations or frameshift and premature stop codons, can lead to small-vessel disease phenotypes of variable severity or penetrance.
+There are currently no disease-modifying therapies for small-vessel disease, including those associated with NOTCH3 mutations.
 A deeper understanding of underlying molecular mechanisms and clearly defined targets are needed to promote the development of therapies.
-This review discusses two key pathophysiological mechanisms believed to contribute to the emergence and progression of small vessel disease associated with NOTCH3 mutations: abnormal Notch3 aggregation and aberrant Notch3 signaling.
+This review discusses two key pathophysiological mechanisms believed to contribute to the emergence and progression of small-vessel disease associated with NOTCH3 mutations: abnormal Notch3 aggregation and aberrant Notch3 signaling.
 This review offers a summary of the literature supporting and challenging the relevance of these mechanisms, together with an overview of available preclinical experiments derived from these mechanisms.
-Through the review, knowledge gaps and future research directions are highlighted.
-In view of recent evidence demonstrating the relatively high frequency of NOTCH3 mutations in the population, and their potential role in promoting small vessel disease, progress in the development of therapies for NOTCH3 -associated small vessel disease is urgently needed.
+It highlights knowledge gaps and future research directions.
+In view of recent evidence demonstrating the relatively high frequency of NOTCH3 mutations in the population, and their potential role in promoting small-vessel disease, progress in the development of therapies for NOTCH3-associated small-vessel disease is urgently needed.

 BACKGROUND: The Delphi process has been widely used to delineate guidelines for the treatment of disorders for which there is little or no evidence in the published literature.
 The purpose of this study was to use the Delphi process to identify areas of consensus and disagreement on the definition of success after surgery for each type of strabismus.
 METHODS: Two rounds of electronic questionnaires were sent to 28 members of the Strabismus Success Definition Delphi Study Group.
 For the first round, responses to 70 questions were captured as agree (= 1) and disagree (= 2).
 For round 2, a total of 89 questions were captured on a Likert scale ranging from 1 (strongly disagree) to 7 (strongly agree).
 Consensus was determined a priori at 85%.
 RESULTS: In both the first and second rounds, inter-rater agreement of 85% consensus was reached for only 20% of questions.
 Intra-rater agreement per question was low, with κ values ranging from -0.11 to 0.62.
 Intra-rater agreement was also low among themes, ranging from poor to fair agreement: κ = 0.25 for motor, κ = 0.28 for sensory, and κ = 0.35 for follow-up.
 CONCLUSIONS: This study highlights consensus areas that could be considered by researchers in designing studies and identifies areas where lack of consensus indicates that further research is needed.